janschill/dyeislifedk/content/about.en.md

   name="Karl"
   nickname="karlinho"
   imageURL="images/dyeislifedk-karl.jpg"
   description="Karl is probably the most consistent player to exist.
 His table hit rate comes in on 97%.
-That is what a semester in the USA with every day Dyeing do with you.
+This is what a semester in the USA with every day Dyeing does with you.
 He is also the only one from us who had to do a naked run (There is a video online)."
 >}}

 {{< person